New Haven, CT

 Address: 123 Ogden St.

 Square feet: 5,853

-The Olive Dann House is a piece of Elm City history.
-The 1928 Georgian Revival is situated in the coveted Saint Ronan-Edgehill district, with several top independent schools, and close proximity to downtown New Haven and Yale University.
+The Olive Dann House, a 1928 Georgian Revival is situated in the coveted Saint Ronan-Edgehill district, with several top independent schools, and close proximity to downtown New Haven and Yale University.
 “The scale of the home sets it apart from many of the other homes of the era in the neighborhood.
 The rooms are elegant and spacious, yet allow for a level of intimacy and livability that you do not typically feel in an almost 6,000-square foot home,” says listing agent Nichola Samponaro.
 The current owner completed extensive renovations that included three prestigious HOBI awards (from the Home Builders and Remodelers Association of Connecticut), including for Best Renovation, Best Kitchen Features and Best Bath Features.
 This is a unique home that was taken down to the studs, while retaining its considerable original charm.
 State of the art technology (including a Savant Home system) is seamlessly integrated into an architectural icon.
 “Douglas Orr, who renovated the White House during the Truman Administration, designed this house for a woman named Olive Dann who was the daughter of a prominent New Haven inventor and manufacturer and later became a benefactor of the city and Yale University,” says Samponaro.